 Successful roommates stick things out by helping one another through the good and the bad times.
 Don't quit on your roommate.
 Communication is key in any relationship-especially with your new roommate!
 Developing a positive relationship with your roommate is a process.
-When you move into your residence hall, you will be provided with an online roommate agreement that will be found under your MyHousing account.
+When you move into your residence hall, you will be provided with an online roommate agreement.
 We provide this agreement to you as a way to begin the process.
 As you write your agreement, try to be as specific as possible.